-We ratified the Council of Europe Convention on Action against Trafficking in Human Beings on 17 December 2008 and will come into force in April 2009.
-This will see the introduction of a 45-day minimum reflection period and one-year temporary residence permits, both of which will be extendable in certain circumstances.
-We will also introduce a national support service model with an increased number of supported accommodation places.
+We have ratified the Council of Europe Convention on Action Against the Trafficking in Human Beings which will come into force in April 2009.
+This will see the introduction of a 45 day reflection period where victims can consider their future options and one-year temporary resident permits, both of which can be extended in certain circumstances.
+Each case will have to be considered on its individual merits.
+The new measures are intended to compliment the asylum and humanitarian procedures and for many victims that may remain the most appropriate avenue of protection.